deliapater/widgets/README.md

 ## Product Widgets
-This project is a simple Vue 3 app where users can view and manage product widgets.
+This project is a simple Vue 3 app built with TypeScript, where users can view and manage product widgets.
 Users can customize widget settings, including the color, active state, and whether the widget is linked to a public profile.

 ### Features
 Display Product Widgets: Displays a list of product widgets.